MicrosoftDocs/VBA-Docs/api/Publisher.EmailMergeEnvelope.md

-Before you can use the  **Execute** method of the **[MailMerge](Publisher.MailMerge.md)** object to send a merged e-mail, you must specify a value for the **To** property of the **EmailMergeEnvelope** object, or Publisher will return an error.
+Before you can use the  **Execute** method of the **[MailMerge](Publisher.MailMerge.md)** object to send a merged email, you must specify a value for the **To** property of the **EmailMergeEnvelope** object, or Publisher will return an error.

 ## Example

-The following Microsoft Visual Basic for Applications (VBA) macro shows how to assign some of the properties of an  **EmailMergeEnvelope** object that represents an e-mail merge and then send the resulting e-mail message, an invitation.
-The macro connects to a data source, assigns values to the **To** and **Subject** properties of the **EmailMergeEnvelope** object, and adds a text box containing merge fields and some additional text to the e-mail message.
-Then it uses the **Execute** method of the **MailMerge** object to execute the merge and send the e-mail.
+The following Microsoft Visual Basic for Applications (VBA) macro shows how to assign some of the properties of an  **EmailMergeEnvelope** object that represents an email merge and then send the resulting email message, an invitation.
+The macro connects to a data source, assigns values to the **To** and **Subject** properties of the **EmailMergeEnvelope** object, and adds a text box containing merge fields and some additional text to the email message.
+Then it uses the **Execute** method of the **MailMerge** object to execute the merge and send the email.